likesalmon/modular-mean/README.md

 The basic idea is to mirror the directory structure in the front-end and the backend.

 The api/ directory holds the Node/Express backend.
 API routes and initialization are handled by the app.js file in the root directory.
-Each subdirectory of api/ is named using camelCase.
+Each subdirectory of api/ is named using SnakeCase.

 The client/ directory holds the AngularJS code.
 Notice how similar it is to api/?
 There is also a test/build/ directory nested in client/: this is where Gulp places test files after processing with Browserify so they can be read by Karma.

 The public/ directory is where Gulp places the AngularJS code from client/ after it's been processed.
-The nested camelCase-named folders in public/ only contain view.html files.
+The nested SnakeCase-named folders in public/ only contain view.html files.
 All .js files are combined into a single file called bundle.js that lives in the root of public/.

 ```
 modular-mean